Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 #### Second Run - 3rd Act Achievements

+Note: If you condemn the Voices in the trial (very to similar to how we condemned Ashe in the first run), you'll be able to murder the Voices with the blessing of the court.

 **Unfinished Business**: Complete Verse's companion quests.
 This is similar to **Let the Next Verse Begin** from the previous run, but on this one, you can kill the Voices of Nerat at the end of Verse's quests to get this achievement instead.

 **Might Makes Right**: Convince Graven Ashe to submit to you.
 Can only be done on this run & requires at least 4 Favor (with him) to convince him.